BuyunLi/BuyunLi.github.io/_teaching/2014-spring-teaching-1.md

 location: "Bloomington, USA"
 ---

-Designed the course material, assignments, exams, and reading list along with the Canvas interface.
-Organized TA and Peer Tutor orientation and task assignment.

 Course Organization
 ======
-Designed the course material, assignments, exams and reading list along with the Canvas interface.
+Refined the course material, assignments, exams and reading list along with the Canvas interface.
 Organized TA and Peer Tutor orientation and task assignment.

 Evaluation